Explanation of the Title

 The Sakya Views

-When the Sakyas explain the causal everlasting continuum of the all-encompassing foundation, Kyentse Wangchug in his Notes on the Paths and Their Results says that the source, the essential factor for blissful going, is the simultaneously arising clear light mind; and, out of being affected or unaffected, it is an affected (conditioned) phenomenon.
+When the Sakyas explain the causal everlasting continuum of the all-encompassing foundation, Kyentse Wangchug in his Notes on the Paths and Their Results says that the source, the essential factor for a Blissfully Gone One, is the simultaneously arising clear light mind; and, out of being affected or unaffected, it is an affected (conditioned) phenomenon.
 Out of affected phenomena being either a form of physical phenomena, a way of being aware of something, or an affecting variable that is neither, it is a way of being aware of something; and out of the two true phenomena (two truths), it is a superficially true phenomenon (a superficial truth, relative truth, conventional truth) that conceals something deeper.
 He says that, doesn't he?

 However, Mangto Ludrub Gyatso says in his works that it is a deepest true phenomenon (deepest truth, ultimate truth), doesn't he?
 Thus, among the learned Sakya masters, this is a point upon which the learned Sakya masters give varying explanations.
 Then later on, I think it was the learned Sakya master from Kham, Dezhung, who wrote a refutation of this position, that it is a deepest true phenomenon.